 Go to the library!
-Yes, they’re still around, and they’re filled with thousands of books you can check out for free.
-Many libraries also have movies, music, and video games, as well.
+Yes, they’re still around and filled with thousands of books you can check out for free.
+Many libraries have movies, music, and video games, as well.

-Some libraries are partnered with Overdrive (iOS, Android), an app that allows you to check out e- and audiobooks.
-This means you don’t even have to leave your house to check out a new book—you just need a library card and the app.
+Many libraries partner with Libby (iOS, Android), an app that allows you to check out ebooks, magazines, and audiobooks, which means you don’t even have to leave your house to check out a new book—you just need a library card.

 Another great way to find new books is to join a book club.
 You should be able to find one at your local library or bookstore.
 The club members decide on a new book to read (usually each month or every two weeks), and then all the members meet to discuss it.

 When you’re in a book club, you’re constantly reading new things and thinking about what you’re reading.
-It also introduces you to genres you wouldn’t normally choose on your own.
+It also introduces you to genres you wouldn’t usually choose on your own.

-E-readers might not have that awesome new book smell, or the fun of tangible page turns, but they do save a lot of trees.
-However, the best reason to get an e-reader is the large library of books you can download.
+E-readers might not have that awesome new book smell, or the fun of tangible page turns, but they save many trees.
+However, the best reason to get an e-reader is the extensive library of books you can download.

 You can store thousands of titles on a device smaller than most books.
 You can also download and read files in many formats on an e-reader.
 If you have PDFs or textbooks to read, you can load them onto your e-reader and take them with you wherever you go.